Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-lro-progress-reporting" %} expose a progress reporting mechanism to the consumer if the service reports progress as part of the polling operation.

-{% include requirement/MUST id="android-lro-poller-class" %} use the `com.azure.core.polling.Poller` class to represent long-running operations.
+{% include requirement/MUST id="android-lro-poller-class" %} use the `com.azure.android.core.polling.Poller` class to represent long-running operations.
 The long-running operation API pattern is:

 ```java
 public class <service_name>Client {